 The Phantele is a family-owned and operated bed & breakfast in the Stoke area of Plymouth.
 We pride ourselves on fresh decor throughout the Phantele, as well as cleanliness, tasty generous breakfasts, and a friendly welcoming atmosphere.

-Our building, constructed in 1893, has resulted in accommodation that is modest in size and distributed over three floors accessible by stairs.
-We have complemented the historic constraints and character through the use of white linens, bright paint and fabrics and shabby chic furniture.
+Our building, constructed in the Victorian era, has over the years developed an accommodation that is modest in size and distributed over four floors.
+We have complemented the historic character of the building through the use of white linens, bright paint and fabrics and shabby chic furniture.
 Natural light floods the halls and our guest bedrooms all of which have their own personality.
-We display some local artists paintings and photos throughout the property of the surrounding areas of Plymouth and Devon.
+We display some local artist’s paintings and photos throughout the property of the surrounding areas of Plymouth and Devon.

 We are only a few minutes by car, 15 minutes by bus and half an hour on foot from the city centre.
 A short taxi ride from Plymouth Railway Station or Bretonside Bus Station brings you to our doorstep.
 Devonport Naval Base is in walking distance.
 HMS Rayleigh is easily accessible via the Torpoint ferry and there is free parking on the adjacent side street to our premises.

-Phantele Guest House’s prices include a cooked breakfast with a range of choices.
-Discounted rates for long-term stays are negotiable.
+Phantele B&B’s prices include a cooked breakfast with a range of choices.
 Please click the booking button to book online and check availability.
 We are happy to cater to health and dietary needs – phone or email with special requests.

 We look forward to your visit!

 • SMART TV